How are surgical incisions closed?

-If the surgical procedure involved removal of a large mass, repair of a large wound, or debridement (cutting away) of infected or dead tissue, the resulting loss of tissue may mean that the surgical incision is under a lot of tension.
-Excessive tension across an incision line may cause the wound to gape open and will delay healing.
-To minimize the tension on the incision line, your veterinarian may have used a special tension-relieving suture pattern or a type of skin suture called a stent suture where some tubing or a button may be added to the skin layer.
+If the surgical procedure involved the removal of a large mass, repair of a large wound, or debridement (cutting away) of infected or dead tissue, the loss of tissue may result in a surgical incision that is under a lot of tension.
+Excessive tension across an incision line may cause the wound to gape open and delay healing.
+To minimize the tension on the incision line, your veterinarian may have used a special tension-relieving suture pattern, or a type of skin suture called a stent suture where some tubing or a button may be added to the skin layer.

 The general instructions for incision care are the same for all surgical incisions.

 Under no circumstances should a dog with a fresh surgical incision be allowed to run off-leash.
 Restrict your dog's activity for 7-14 days to allow the incision to begin healing.
 When you do take your dog outdoors, keep him on a short leash and keep walks brief.
 Do not allow your dog to jump, play with other dogs, or engage in any strenuous activity that could cause excessive stretching of the surgical incision, especially during the first few days.
 Too much activity may cause the sutures to break apart or cause the incision to bleed.
 Your veterinarian may recommend cage-rest or confinement in a small room.

 "Under no circumstances should a dog with a fresh surgical incision be allowed to run off-leash."

 Do not bathe your dog or allow the incision to get wet.
 Never apply any cream, ointment, disinfectant, or other substance to the incision unless specifically instructed to do so by your veterinarian.
 NEVER clean the incision with hydrogen peroxide or alcohol, as these products will damage the cells and delay healing.

 Do not allow your dog to lick or scratch at the incision, as he may pull the sutures out and could introduce an infection into the incision.